top of page

 9:30am-12:30pm

-at Langlais Art Preserve
+at the Langlais Art Preserve

 What do we notice when we slow down and observe nature closely?
 How can creative responses to our local ecology help us feel connected to the more-than-human world?
 Each month at Creative Nature Club, we’ll explore a new ecological theme and make art inspired by our discoveries.